 - Beef: Traditionally this recipe is made with lamb, but, since many prefer the flavor of beef, I've used beef in this recipe.
 Beef ribeye has a similar texture to lamb since it has nice marbling and enough fat content to keep it juicy.
 However, you can use lamb shoulder or beef tenderloin as well.

-- Pomegranate molasses: A quintessential ingredients in Persian cooking, pomegranate molasses has a sour taste that balances the richness of the meat.
-Find it at Middle Eastern or Mediterranean shops as well as online.
-You can also use pomegranate molasses to make morgh nardooni which is a pomegranate chicken dish from northern Iran.
+- Pomegranate molasses: A quintessential ingredients in Persian cooking, pomegranate molasses has a sour taste that balances the richness of the meat. .
+You can use homemade pomegranate molasses or find it at Middle Eastern or Mediterranean shops as well as online.
+Use pomegranate molasses to also make morgh nardooni which is a pomegranate chicken dish from northern Iran.

 - Walnuts: To add more flavor and a nice crust.

 - Olive oil: Extra virgin olive oil works best in this recipe.

 - Garlic cloves: A couple cloves of garlic add a lot of flavor to the marinade.